darvanen/drupal-js/README.md

 # Drupal JS

-This is currently just a proof of concept using a couple of modified libraries from npm that share a dependency.
+This is currently just a proof of concept using a modified version of the Collapsiblock module.
 The end goal is to be able to follow a pattern that allows modules to opt-in to Foxy and compile everything in one go, splitting out common dependencies.

 This would be particularly useful in enabling Drupal contributors to use JS dependencies without including them in the built code of their module, thus reducing the amount of code downloaded by the end user.